PeterScott/bloom-golomb/README.md

 Golomb coding for compressed Bloom filters.
+(Work in progress)
 ===========================================

 This provides the basic code for encoding and decoding counting bloom